 More Decorating Ideas for the Kitchen

-To make your tiny kitchen seem magically bigger, use light colors.
+To make your tiny kitchen seem magically bigger, interior designers recommend using light colors.
 Darker shades will make the small space feel even more imposing, so try a softer shade on your cabinets and walls to take advantage of any natural light in the room.

 If you want to go neutral without going boring, try adding some textures to your kitchen.
 Play with different table settings and floor mats to offset the grays and whites.